Abdulrehman786302/Jetson-Orbbec-Volumetric-Video-Capture/README.md

 ### 🔧 Installation & Usage

-To use the script, follow these steps: first set you password of jetson in file.
+To use the script, follow these steps: first set your password of jetson inside file.

 1. **Make the script executable:**
    ```bash